sppmacd/midiplayer/docs/ConfigFile.md

 Path to background image.

 ### `color <selectors: SelectorList> <color: Color<RGBA>>`
-Key tile color, applied only to tiles matching all of `selectors`.
+Tile color, applied only to tiles matching `selector`.
+Is not affected by transitions.
+This overrides `animate_color`.

 ### `default_color <color: Color<RGBA>>`
 Default key tile color.
 Used when no selector specified in `color` matches a tile.